-Northern lights Devon tonight
+Northern lights in Devon tonight

 7-day outlook for Devon